 But you will not need to pay an annual levy.

-The ODPA will endeavour to support the regulated community in respect of their statutory registration duties.
+The ODPA endeavours to support the regulated community in respect of their statutory registration duties.

 Where an individual or organisation knowingly and wilfully fails to comply with any element of the Law, including registration and levy duties, this may be considered an offence and the ODPA has the power to take action and recover unpaid levies.